 [ ] Guideline 1C.
 The use of non-restrictive (“common use”) licenses, with only “some rights reserved” is not recommended for use by the originator(s) or the rights holder(s) of the research data when disseminating the data for broad use.

-Many research organizations and researchers now use non-restrictive licenses for both research datasets and more copyrightable information, such as research articles, books, pictures, software, and other types of information products.
+Many public and private research organizations and researchers now use non-restrictive licenses for both research datasets and more copyrightable information, such as research articles, books, pictures, software, and other types of information products.
 One non-profit organization, the Creative Commons (CC), has developed a suite of such standard licenses with “some rights reserved”.

 According to the CC website (http://creativecommons.org) all Creative Commons licenses have three layers of description.
 One is a “machine readable” version, which is tagged to the licensed work for online use in CC Rights Expression Language (CC REL).
 Another is called the “Commons Deed,” which is a “human readable” version of the license, which summarizes the most important terms and conditions for non-legal experts.
 The final layer is the “legal code”, a traditional legal tool in language that lawyers understand.
-The CC licenses have been reviewed in over 70 countries and are in use throughout the world.
-Although the exact numbers of works that use a CC license or waiver is not known, CC has estimated that there are over one billion online.
+The CC licenses have been legally validated in over 70 countries and are in use throughout the world.
+CC has estimated that there are over one billion documents with a CC license or waiver online.

-Creative commons licenses are intended for use only with creative works, because they rely on copyright or a neighboring intellectual property right for enforcement.
-Because many datasets have no creative elements we do not recommend the use of the Creative Commons Attribution License or more restrictive common-use licenses for general use with datasets even if the data content, its selection or its arrangement includes some minimal creativity.
-Even minimal restrictions raise legal interoperability challenges due to accumulating restrictions caused by the common day-to-day extraction of data from multiple databases and recombination for scientific purposes.
+Creative Commons licenses, as well as other common-use licenses, are intended for use only with creative works, because they rely on copyright or a neighboring intellectual property right for enforcement.
+Because many datasets have few or no creative elements we do not recommend the use of the Creative Commons Attribution 4.0 International License, or more restrictive common-use licenses for general use with datasets even if the data content, its selection, or its arrangement includes some minimal creativity.
+Even minimal restrictions, such as an attribution requirement, raise legal interoperability challenges due to accumulating restrictions caused by the common day-to-day extraction of data from multiple databases and recombination for scientific purposes.
 Not knowing or resolving the legal status of the resulting data compilations results in substantial impediments to the sharing and use of research data.
-Actually tracking the legal status of millions of datasets on an Internet-wide basis such that searches would be capable of automatically determining the legal conditions under which each data selection is available, constraining data searches to user-desired legal conditions and then carrying the legal conditions forward in derivative works has not yet been achievable and would create substantial technological and bureaucratic overhead with very little return in value.
+Tracking the legal status of millions of datasets on an internet-wide basis would create substantial technological and bureaucratic overhead with very little return in value, among other problems (Doldirina, Eisenstadt, Onsrud, and Uhlir, publication pending).

 [ ] Guideline 1D.
 In asserting any rights and in applying access and reuse terms and conditions to any dataset made publicly available, all members of the research community should make such data available equitably to all users, including the most disadvantaged ones.

 Equity and fairness are important qualities for research conducted with public support.
-They are generally not legal requirements, but ethical or normative ones.
+They are generally not legal requirements, but are ethical or normative ones.